ethereum/ethereum-org/views/content/ether.md

     var tx =  eth.sendTransaction({from: eth.accounts[1], to: eth.accounts[0], value: amount});
     eth.getTransaction(tx);

-And if the transaction has been picked up already, you can check it's receipt with this:
+And if the transaction has been picked up already, you can check its receipt with this:

     eth.getTransactionReceipt(tx);